 Professor of American Literature at Ca’ Foscari University of Venice.
 Read English at Oxford University and has published widely including scholarly works on English and American literature, a co-edited anthology of American poetry about Venice and a guidebook to Byron’s Venice.
 He is non-fiction editor for the journal Able Muse, a member of the editorial board of the comparative poetry journal Semicerchio and contributes to the Time Out guide to Venice.

-Dr Michael Downes has been Director of Music at the University of St Andrews since 2008.
-He is a reviewer for the Times Literary Supplement, and frequently lectures on music and opera for organisations including the Royal Opera House.
-He is also the author of a highly praised study of contemporary British composer Jonathan Harvey.
+Director of Music at the University of St Andrews.
+He is a reviewer for the Times Literary Supplement, and has lectured on music and opera for organisations including the Royal Opera House and Glyndebourne.
+He is the author of a highly praised study of contemporary British composer Jonathan Harvey.
 Since moving to Scotland, he has established St Andrews Opera and has become the musical director of the St Andrews Chorus.

-Senior Curator of French Art at the National Gallery of Scotland and Senior Lecturer in History of Art at the University of Edinburgh.
-She is also a Trustee of the Burrell Collection and has curated several major exhibitions at the National Gallery of Scotland, including Impressionism and Scotland and Van Gogh and Britain.
-Her publications include Monet and French Landscape: Vetheuil and Normandy and Impressionism, Urbanism Environment.
+Senior Curator of French Art at the Scottish National Gallery and Reader in History of Art at the University of Edinburgh.
+She is also a Trustee of the Burrell Collection and has curated several major exhibitions at the National Gallery of Scotland, including Impressionism and Scotland, Van Gogh and Britain and in 2014 American Impressionism.
+Her publications include Monet and French Landscape: Vetheuil and Normandy, Impressionism, Urbanism Environment, Van Gogh’s Twin: The Scottish Art Dealer Alexander Reid and Symbolist Landscape in Europe 1880–1910.

-Studied Anthropology at the University of Chicago and is currently Associate Professor of Archaeology at the University of Pennsylvania, Philadelphia.
+Archaeologist, writer and Consulting Scientist at the University of Pennsylvania Museum of Archaeology and Anthropology.
+He investigated prehistoric cultures of Arizona and New Mexico in the 1960s and 1970s.
 Since 1981, with George Michell, he has co-directed a team of researchers at Hampi, carrying out intensive documentation of surface remains, and has written on the city’s layout and cultural meaning.
 Among his joint publications are Where Gods and Kings Meet: the Royal Centre at Vijayanagara, City of Victory, New Light on Hampi and Hampi, a Story in Stone.

 Biblical archaeologist based at Oxford University, where he also obtained his doctorate.
 He has lived in Israel and excavated at the Philistine sites of Ekron and Ashkelon.
 His interests include eastern Mediterranean trade in the Late Bronze Age and the archaeology of religion in ancient Israel and he is currently researching the Palestine Exploration Fund’s excavation in Jerusalem in the 1920s.